dvmatvienko/roofit_functional/README.md

 p.make_plot(filename="basics",pdf_format=False)
 ```

+roofit_functional has class `RooFitData` which converts various tabular data formats (numpy, pandas, ROOT histogram, RDataFrame, ASCII file and etc.) to the
+internal data container (binned or unbinned) and could generate new data obeyed fitted distribution of input data.
+It also has function `digit_function` which
+converts fitted probability density of data to numpy array and supports rectangular subrange of data sample.

 We could easily create the pull plot in addition to the basic plot in one-line code: `p.make_pullplot()`

 ![](./pull.png)